Clayell/TargetInterceptPlanner/GameData/LunarTransferPlanner/README.md

 Lunar Transfer Planner
 ========================================
 Provides a GUI for planning a Lunar transfer for RSS.
-Select the expected flight time to the Moon, i.e. the time from leaving Earth orbit to Lunar periapsis, this defaults to 4 days.
+Select the expected flight time to the Moon, i.e. the time from leaving Earth orbit to Lunar periapsis.
 The delta-V required for this maneuver is also given.
 The correct launch inclination for immediate launch is shown, and your current latitude is shown for reference.
 The first two windows for a minimum inclination (i.e. Easterly) launch are also given, along with the time in a given parking orbit that you will spend while waiting for the lunar transfer.

 Forum Thread: